AG1L1TYx7/RaysInnovations-websites/README.md

-# Rays Innovations - IT Consulting Website
+# Rays Innovations - Static Website

 A modern, static website for Rays Innovations, an IT consulting company offering AWS cloud solutions, AI development, web/mobile app development, and comprehensive IT services.
-This is a pure frontend application with no backend dependencies.
+This is a pure frontend application built with React and TypeScript.

 ## 🚀 Features